Gasoline is sold and priced by grade

 The cost of crude oil is the largest component of the retail price of gasoline, and the cost of crude oil as a share of the retail gasoline price varies over time and across regions of the country.
 Many factors affect crude oil prices; learn about seven major factors that influence crude oil prices in What Drives Crude Oil Prices?
 Increases in U.S. oil production in the past several years have helped reduce upward pressure on oil and gasoline prices.

 Federal, state, and local government taxes also contribute to the retail price of gasoline.
-The federal gasoline excise tax is 18.30¢ per gallon and the federal Leaking Underground Storage Tank fee is 0.1¢ per gallon.
-As of July 1, 2018, total state taxes and fees on gasoline averaged 28.62¢ per gallon.
-Sales taxes along with taxes applied by local and municipal governments can have a significant impact on the price of gasoline in some locations.
+The federal tax on motor gasoline is 18.40 cents per gallon, which includes an excise tax of 18.30 cents per gallon and the federal Leaking Underground Storage Tank fee of 0.1 cents per gallon.
+As of July 1, 2022, state taxes and fees on gasoline averaged 31.67 cents per gallon.
+Sales taxes, along with local and municipal government taxes, can have a significant impact on the price of gasoline in some locations.

 Refining costs and profits